closeio/tz-trout/README.md

 Just run `python tests/__init__.py`

+#### Updates

+If any data needs updating, your first step should be to upgrade `pytz` and `pyzipcode` and then run `python regenerate_data.py`.
+If this doesn't fix the problem, consider opening an issue or adding an exception in `data_exceptions.py`.

 #### Known Issues

 * Australian Central Western Standard Time (CWST) is treated as Australian Central Standard Time (ACST).
 See [Australian anomalies](http://en.wikipedia.org/wiki/Time_in_Australia#Anomalies) for more details.